splite/Godot_Film_Grain_Shader/README.md

     }

 ## How to use
-Please note that this depends heavily on the structure of your game, there really isnt any "one solution for all!"
+Please note that this depends heavily on the structure of your game, there really isnt any "one solution fit them all!"

 All you need is the [`Viewport`](http://docs.godotengine.org/en/stable/learning/features/viewports/viewports.html) and the [`ViewportSprite`](http://docs.godotengine.org/en/stable/classes/class_viewportsprite.html).